Cobbler (v3.3.7) Windows Deployment Guide

 Tips & Troubleshooting

-1. The Cobbler 3.3.6 Beginner’s guide Tips & Troubleshooting section contains some basic recommendations and limitations of Cobbler which will not be repeated here.
+1. The Cobbler 3.3.6 Beginner’s Guide Tips & Troubleshooting section contains some basic recommendations and limitations of Cobbler which will not be repeated here.

-2. VirtualBox Issues
+3. VirtualBox Issues

 • Tried different virtual network adapters.